 Your cat's tail communicates a whole host of different emotions.
 When your cat is lying down and wagging their tail, it may mean they are content, but it also can mean they are stressed, worried, frightened, frustrated, or even in pain.

 It is essential to look at your cat's entire body language and the environment around them to work out what they are feeling.
 It is vital to consider if your cat has been showing any signs of illness at home, such as reduced appetite, drinking more than usual, or hiding away.

 If this is the case, your cat's tail wagging while lying down may mean there is a problem, and you should arrange a trip to your veterinary clinic as soon as possible.

 Are cats happy when they wag their tails?

-Unlike dogs, a wagging cat tail is usually not a sign of happiness, although some cats will wag their tails when content.
-Cats use their tails as a vital means of communicating their feelings.
+Unlike dogs, a wagging cat tail is usually not a sign of happiness, although some cats will wag their tails when they are feeling content.

 Do cats wag their tails when mad?

 If your cat is purring and maybe kneading you, then they are likely content.
-Keep an eye for shifts in body language as cats can quickly decide they are done with petting and will sometime bite or scratch.
-Relying on a tail wag alone may not give you a good heads up that your cat doesn't want to be pet anymore!
+Keep an eye out for shifts in body language, as cats can quickly decide they are done with petting and will sometime bite or scratch.
+Relying on a tail wag alone may not give you adequate warning that your cat doesn't want to be pet anymore!